-The going can get pretty strenuous at times (the trail is rated moderate to difficult), so you do need to be reasonably physically fit.
-The first day is 14km, approx. seven hours, with superb views of the Augrabies Falls and the gorge.
+The going can get pretty strenuous at times (the trail is rated difficult), so you do need to be reasonably physically fit.
+The first day is 14km, approximately seven hours, with superb views of the Augrabies Falls and the gorge.

-Day two is 13km, approx. six hours, and involves walking over a lot of sand, which can be very tiring.
-The last day, the easiest, is 12.5km and also approx. six hours.
+Day two is 13km, approximately six hours, and involves walking over a lot of sand, which can be very tiring.
+The last day, the easiest, is 12.5km and also approximately six hours.
 Keep a careful eye out for route markers and cairns as it's easy to get lost.

 Travel tips & Planning info